 The Gathering Place – for many people and for many reasons, St. Andrew’s is a Gathering Place not always connected to worship but often connected to the special events of the life of the community and for which the Cathedral opens its doors and provides a special home and maintains a connection.
-Institutions such as the University of Hawaiʻi, Hawaiʻi Pacific University, the Honolulu Symphony Musicians, the Symphony Chorus, Hawaiʻi Vocal Arts Ensemble find a home for forums and lectures, concerts, performances, and conferences, as do the Priory School and `Iolani school.
+Institutions such as the University of Hawaiʻi, Hawaiʻi Pacific University, the Honolulu Symphony Musicians, the Symphony Chorus, Hawaiʻi Vocal Arts Ensemble find a home for forums and lectures, concerts, performances, and conferences, as do the St. Andrew Schools and ‘Iolani school.
 The gift of music at the Cathedral by talented and proficient choral and instrumental musicians has been a hallmark of life at the Cathedral since its inception.
 The tradition of sharing its history and story through tours and participation with its neighbors in cultural events further defines the Cathedral as a significant participant in the life of the community that furthers its mission to spread God’s love through Jesus Christ.

 The Heart of the Diocese – St. Andrew’s provides meeting spaces for many Diocesan events, including regional confirmations, ordinations, conventions, Council meetings and workshops.
 The Diocese graciously shares expenses of operating the Memorial Building.